dmbala/scrrna-wb/README.md

+# Building an Interactive Workbench for Single Cell Genomics

 Repo for building an interactive workbench for scRNA analysis.
 The interactive workbench is built with Open OnDemand service.
 The analysis are performed with cellranger pipeline and scanpy.

 * Jobwrappers (contains job wraper script to run cellranger and jupyter scanpy notebook)